Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 Eat More Calories Than Your Body Needs

-You can use an online calorie calculator to estimate your daily calorie needs and then add 500–1,000 extra calories per day.
+You can use an online calorie calculator to estimate your daily calorie needs and then add 500 or so extra calories per day.

-In addition to adding fenugreek to your diet, make sure to fill up on other nutrient-dense foods like fruits, vegetables, whole grains, lean protein and healthy fats.
-Avoid ultra processed foods, sugary drinks and excessive amounts of saturated and unhealthy fats.
+Make sure you fill up on nutrient-dense foods such as fruits, vegetables, whole grains, lean protein, and healthy fats.
+Limit ultra-processed foods, sugary drinks, and excessive amounts of saturated and unhealthy fats.

 Eat Often

-To make it easier to consume more calories, eat smaller meals or snacks every few hours instead of three large meals per day.
+To make it easier to consume more calories, eat smaller meals or snacks every few hours rather than three large meals per day.

 Strength Train

-Strength training can help you build muscle mass, which can increase your calorie needs (15).
-Try to do strength-training exercises two to three times per week if your doctor thinks it’s safe for you.
+Strength training can help you build muscle mass, which can increase your calorie needs (19).
+Try to perform strength-training exercises two to three times per week if your doctor thinks it’s safe for you, and make sure you eat enough calories and protein to support muscle building.

 Be Patient